ddobie/ddobie.github.io/index.md

 ---

-I am an OzGrav Postdoctoral Research Fellow at the Swinburne University of Technology searching for radio transients, but with an interest in all transient behaviour.
+I am an OzGrav Postdoctoral Research Fellow at the University of Sydney searching for radio transients, but with an interest in all transient behaviour.

-I am the Principal Investigator on a project to observe radio afterglows of gravitational wave events with the Australia Telescope Compact Array, for which we have been allocated 750 hours of observing time.
-I am also a member of the JAGWAR collaboration, which uses the worlds leading radio facilities for gravitational wave follow-up and am a co-Investigator on proposals with the Australian Square Kilometre Array Pathfinder, the Very Large Array, and the Giant Metrewave Radio Telescope.
+I am the Principal Investigator on projects to observe radio afterglows of gravitational wave events with the Australia Telescope Compact Array and the Australian Square Kilometre Array Pathfinder.
+I am also the Survey Scientist of the Variables And Slow Transients program on ASKAP.

 You can find my CV <a href="/pdf/CV.pdf" target='_blank'>here</a> and read about my [publications](#publications), [teaching](#teaching) and [outreach](#outreach-and-media) below.